 Answers to top questions about the vaccine

-We believe the COVID-19 vaccine represents our greatest opportunity to end the coronavirus pandemic.
-Our physicians strongly recommend that all who are eligible for the vaccine get it, unless advised not to by their provider.
+OhioHealth strongly recommends that all who are eligible for the COVID-19 vaccine and boosters receive them.
 We hope these answers to frequently asked questions will help you make an informed decision.

 COVID-19 vaccine fast facts

 Spend a few minutes with OhioHealth infectious disease expert Joseph Gastaldo, MD, as he dispels vaccine myths and responds to top concerns.